alexkernphysiker/WASA-RawAnalysis/README.md

 =============================================

     He3eta
-    He3pi0
+    He3eta_gg (with angulat distribution taken into account) He3eta_6g (with angular distribution taken into account) He3pi0
     He3pi0pi0
     He3pi0pi0pi0
     pd
-    ppn_qf_ (n-spectator)
+    pd_ (with angular distribution taken into account) ppn_qf_ (n-spectator)
     bound1-2g (simulation of direct decay of eta coupled by 3He into 2 gammas) bound1-6g (simulation of direct decay of eta coupled by 3He into 6 gammas)